RafaGago/ssc/readme.md

 -The cooperative scheduler can do soft context switching, and hence each simulation process has its own stack.
 The size is configurable.

+-The calls inside a fiber take virtually zero processing time, time just advances when the user calls "ssc_delay".
+Long blocking processes inside a fiber without calling "ssc_delay" are a bad idea.

--It has lookahead, the scheduler can keep simulating ahead of real-time if "it detects" that the given process isn't blocked waiting for further messages.
+-Consequence of the above, the fiber time has lookahead: the scheduler can keep simulating ahead of real-time if  "it detects" that the given process isn't blocked waiting for further messages.
+How far it goes is configurable.

 Known quirks
 ==============